 How does Zinforo work?

-In experimental studies Zinforo was shown to have activity against certain bacteria against which other antibiotics belonging to the beta-lactam class do not work (meticillin-resistant Staphylococcus aureus (MRSA) and penicillin-non-susceptible Streptococcus pneumoniae (PNSP)).
+In experimental studies Zinforo was shown to have activity against certain bacteria against which other antibiotics belonging to the beta-lactam class do not work (methicillin resistant Staphylococcus aureus (MRSA) and penicillin non-susceptible Streptococcus pneumoniae (PNSP)).
 The full list of bacteria against which Zinforo is active can be found in the summary of product characteristics (also part of the EPAR).